xavdid/advent-of-code/solutions/2020/day_18/README.md

 1. all the numbers are single digit.
 There's never a `+ 10` or anything
 1. It always follows the pattern `number`, `operator`, `number`, `operator`, ...

 Part 1 is helpful for tokenizing the input - each character is a token!
 We don't have to worry about figuring out that `10` is actually a single token in disguise.
-We don't care about the spaces (just the actual charaters), so we can remove them:
+We don't care about the spaces (just the actual characters), so we can remove them:

 ```py
 for line in self.input: